dhh1128/codecraft.co/know-your-limits.md

   - author: Daniel Hardman
     date: 2015-02-10 07:31:07
     comment: |
       So good to hear from you, Moray!
 I think that years ago I told you that I thought concurrency wasn't that hard.
-This makes me eat my words. :-) It may not be that hard in theory, or when a codebase is in its infancy--but by the time we get to hundreds of thousands of lines of code, with large numbers of threads interacting in complex and unpredictable ways, we better have it right, or we can find ourselves in deep trouble.
+This makes me eat my words. :-) It may not be that hard in theory, or when a codebase is in its infancy &mdash; but by the time we get to hundreds of thousands of lines of code, with large numbers of threads interacting in complex and unpredictable ways, we better have it right, or we can find ourselves in deep trouble.

       I thought of your clean and robust epoll-based http server while I was doing this work...
   - author: earwicker